The 9 Best CRM Books You Should Consider Reading

 There is no shortage of CRM resources and learning tools available online (including the buyer’s guides and best practice articles here on Solutions Review).
-But if your team is looking for something more substantial, a good, old-fashioned book is going to be one of the best options available to you.
-To help you find the right one for your needs, our editors have identified the best CRM books to read.
+But if your team is looking for something more substantial, a good, old-fashioned book will be one of the best options available to you.
+To help you find the right one for your needs, our editors have identified some of the best CRM books to add to your bookshelf.

-Each of the books listed below has at least 3 or more stars on Amazon and comes from various leaders, educators, and professionals in the CRM and customer management fields.
+Each book listed below has at least three (or more) stars on Amazon and comes from various leaders, educators, and professionals in the CRM, marketing technology, and customer management fields.
 Readers can find everything from the basics of CRM to high-level, advanced methodologies in these books.
 This list is organized alphabetically by title.

 The Best CRM Books You Should Be Reading

-OUR TAKE: Writer Max Fatouretch has over 20 years of experience as a leader, developer, and educator in the CRM market, making his book a great resource for new and experienced professionals alike.
+OUR TAKE: Writer Max Fatouretch has over 20 years of experience as a leader, developer, and educator in the CRM market, making his book an excellent resource for new and experienced professionals.

 OUR TAKE: This is a unique book because writer Limesh Parekhit combines his experience using and selling CRM software with a fictional framing narrative to showcase the process and benefits of implementing a CRM system.